 If you are currently undergoing treatment for breast cancer, talk to your doctor about how COVID-19 infection may impact you and the best way to avoid infection.
 Some treatment facilities may even allow you to have virtual appointments to decrease your risk of exposure.
 Ask your doctor if this is an option for some of your appointments.

 When you talk to your doctor, don’t hesitate to bring up your questions and fears about navigating breast cancer in the midst of COVID-19.
 Make a list of concerns or questions you want answered.
-You will likely have to attend your appointment alone, but it’s ok to ask your doctor if you can Facetime a friend or family member during your appointments to make sure you feel supported.
+You may have to attend your appointment alone, but it’s ok to ask your doctor if you can Facetime a friend or family member during your appointments to make sure you feel supported.

 Also, don’t be afraid or discouraged to ask for a second opinion.
 Getting a second opinion is standard and shouldn’t intimidate or discourage your treatment team.